Your free business.com+ membership unlocks exclusive tech deals and advisor support

 9. Improper documents at renewal.

-Renewing your trademark in commerce requires the owner to submit supporting documents, including specimens — samples of your trademark as used in commerce.
+Renewing your trademark requires submitting proof that your mark is still in active use in commerce, including specimens, which are samples showing how your trademark appears in real-world use.
 “A declaration of use is submitted at the time of renewal, which is to prove to the USPTO consistent and proper use of the trademark registration over the years,” Reil explained.

-However, submitting improper documents or fake specimens at renewal can have dire long-term consequences.
-“As part of the declaration of use, [a] specimen is submitted, which can include a website screenshot, images of products with the trademark showing, etc.,” Reil noted.
-“Something I unfortunately came across that wasn’t appropriate was a fake website or fake image to appear as if the mark was being used.
-It is all too easy to obtain with AI technology today.”
+“As part of the declaration of use, a specimen is submitted, which can include a website screenshot, images of products with the trademark showing, and similar materials,” Reil noted.
+“Something I unfortunately came across that wasn’t appropriate was a fake website or fake image created to make it appear as if the mark was being used.
+With today’s AI tools, generating these materials has become far easier — and far riskier — for trademark owners.”

 • Packaging for the goods